jp-ryuji/go-arch-patterns/docs/er-diagram.md

 - **SaaS Platform**: Multi-tenant architecture where each tenant is a separate car rental company
 - **Polymorphic Association**: Renter can be either a Company or an Individual (demonstrated through the Renter entity)
-- **Many-to-Many Association**: Rental and Option entities are connected through the RentalOption entity, with composite indexing applied for data consistency
+- **Many-to-Many Association**: Rental and Option entities are connected through the RentalOption entity, with a composite unique index applied to RentalID and OptionID to ensure that the same option cannot be attached to a rental more than once

 > **Note**: For simplicity, common columns such as `ID`, `CreatedAt`, and `UpdatedAt` have been omitted from the diagram below.
 Additionally, the explicit associations with the Tenant entity have been removed, though in the actual implementation all entities are associated with a Tenant in a multi-tenant architecture.